k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 **Example:**

-The customer, contract and address tables of the CRM LU have the following sequence mapping:
+The customer, contract, and address tables of the CRM LU have the following sequence mapping:

 ![seq mapping](images/tdmSeqSrc2TrgMapping_example_2.png)